HoangV954/library/README.md

 - Customizable book covers
 - Return to your books with enthusiasm using personalized bookmarks
 - Easy to track your reading habits and achievements
-- Bonus: Shifting through the lot with soothing paper sound!
+- **Bonus:** Shifting through the lot with soothing sound of paper!

 ## **Sneak peek?**